SUM-UP: Detecting Receptivity for mHealth Interventions

 Binary receptivity is a first step — a spectrum model is the goal

 This study treated receptivity as yes/no. But the authors argue it’s dimensional: a person might be receptive to a motivational tip but not a lengthy reflection exercise at the same moment.
-Future JITAIs should simultaneously consider vulnerability level, receptivity level, and which intervention type matches both — not just whether to fire a notification.
+Future JITAIs should match intervention type to both vulnerability level and receptivity level simultaneously.

 • 🏗️